john-lawniczak/Smart-Contract-Resources/README.md

 `EVM` - Ethereum is a stack based architecture, single threaded.

+`factory contract` - a smart contract that deploys and manages other contracts.
+It acts as a blueprint for creating multiple instances of a contract dynamically on-chain.

 `fallback` - special function executed either when a function that does not exist is called or Ether is sent directly to a contract but receive() does not exist or msg.data is not empty; fallback has a 2300 gas limit when called by transfer or send

+`flattened contract` - taking a contract that uses import statements and merging it with all of its dependencies into a single .sol file, with no imports remaining; use the solidity-flattener or [forge-flatten](https://book.getfoundry.sh/reference/forge/forge-flatten#forge-flatten): Example: `forge flatten src/MyContract.sol --output out/Flat.sol`

 `flashbots` - [independent project](https://ethereum.org/en/developers/docs/mev/) which extends execution clients with a service allowing searchers to submit MEV transactions to validators without revealing them to the public mempool; prevents transactions from being frontrun by generalized frontrunners; [video](https://www.youtube.com/watch?v=Zt15wrSDVxc)
    - How to build [flashbots](https://www.youtube.com/watch?v=gme0uNyIIsE)